VanshSh/Counter-P2/README.md

 # Counter-P2
- This is second JS project.
-It increases decreases and resets  the value of count on in
+ This is second JavaScript project.

+  It increases, decreases and resets  the value of counter.

+  Concepts used:
+  - value.textContent
+  - e.CurrentTarget.classList